skip navigation

 Referees.
 There will be two referees officiating each game.
 Each host community will secure the best referees possible.
 The ideal official is mature, certified and experienced.
 Part of being mature includes having cordial interaction with the players and a non-confrontational approach relative to coaches (take command, but no "my way or the highway" attitudes).
 At the League Championship Tournaments, all referees must be certified, as well as mature and experienced.
 While WIAA-certified (or the Minnesota equivalent) referees are always preferred in regular (non-LCT) meets as well, it is understood that some communities will not be able to produce two such referees for each game in a regular meet.
 Where sufficient certified referees are not available, host communities will, to the greatest extent possible, secure adults with prior referee and/or coaching experience.
 Host communities must balance their two-person crews.
 If experienced, mature, certified officials are scarce, do not have two work together, but rather pair each with a less experienced referee.
 Under no circumstances are two inexperienced, non-certified referees allowed to work a game together.
 Referees must wear striped shirts or striped vests.
 Referees are allowed to wear shorts, but are not allowed to wear baseball caps or other headwear.
 Coaches can insist that such headgear be removed before a game proceeds by talking to the meet director.

-The strongest officiating crews should work those games in which the host team plays.
-The reason for that is the issue of impartiality.
-Referees must be able to make calls against the host team without being concerned that they may be criticized by the hometown fans who they may see on a daily basis, but also to not overcompensate in an effort to appear impartial by giving the visiting team the benefit of the doubt on all close calls.
+The strongest officiating crews should work those games in which the host team plays to provide as much impartiality as possible.
+Referees must be able to make calls against the host team without being concerned with being criticized by the hometown fans who they may see on a daily basis, but also to not overcompensate in an effort to appear impartial by giving the visiting team the benefit of the doubt on all close calls.

 All referees must read Attachment #6 to these Rules, entitled "Summary of Rules for Referees Officiating Great Northwest Basketball League Meets."
 This summary cross-references specific paragraphs of the full Rules that the referees may need to consult for more detailed information.
 A copy of Attachment #6 should be provided to each referee well in advance of each meet, but a copy should also be available at the scorer's table as a reference tool on game day.
 They should also be given the full text of Sections C and D of the Rules so they can read in more detail about those issues mentioned in Attachment #6 on which they may want clarification.